hieunc229/eveauth/readme.md

 ### How to change password

 Use `eveauth.ChangePasswordhandler` to handle change password request.
-Note that the request must be authorized with Bearer token mention above
+Note that **the request must be authorized with Bearer token** mention above. _If you don't have a bearer token, login to get a bearer token first_

 ```go
 router.HandlerFunc("/auth/change-password", eveauth.ChangePasswordhandler)